Stomach ulcer: Information & peptic ulcer doctors

 • certain painkillers such as aspirin.

-The medical treatment of a gastric ulcer usually consists of the administration of various acid-inhibiting drugs.
-These acid blockers are supposed to inhibit the production of gastric acid and in this way
+Drug treatment for a stomach ulcer usually consists of the administration of various acid-inhibiting medications.
+These acid blockers are intended to inhibit stomach acid production and in this way

-• contribute to the recovery of the gastric mucosa.
+• contribute to the recovery of the stomach lining.

 • Proton pump inhibitors (e.g. omeprazole, pantoprazole) or